 Social Justice Rogues fight fire with fire.
 Throw flurries of vitriolic character attacks, confuse enemies with smokescreens of alternate accounts, then delete your accounts and withdraw into the shadows of the net.

-The warriors and their opponents fight and fall by the measure of their Sanity and Reputation meters.
-Trolls confound your sanity with logical fallacies and ad hominem attacks while actively working to destroy your reputation with wild accusations and photoshopped evidence of your misdeeds.
+The warriors and their opponents fight and fall by the measure of their Patience and Reputation meters.
+Trolls confound your patience with logical fallacies and ad hominem attacks while actively working to destroy your reputation with wild accusations and photoshopped evidence of your misdeeds.

 How you choose to respond to these attacks is up to you.
 Relying solely on logical arguments to change minds doesn’t work very well online, but resorting to personal attacks and mudslinging will erode your moral high ground.